 Yes, background screening is required by Florida law for this certificate/license.
 All offenses are reviewed.

-If the result of his background report shows arrests and offenses, or incomplete dispositions, they will receive a notice from the Board office requesting additional information.
+If the result of his background report shows arrests and offenses, or incomplete dispositions, they will receive a notice from the Background Screening Unit requesting additional information.
 Depending on the types and seriousness of the offenses, the applicant’s file may go before the Board of Nursing for further review.
 If the Board denies the applicant’s file, the applicant will receive an official Intent to Deny Order and will have right of appeal.